A residency space in Rajasthan for churning creativity with art, culture and community

 -

-Jam sessions, workshops, and artisan training
+Jam sessions, workshops, artisan training

 -

-Access to institutions such as RORI, Mehrangarh Archives, and Rupayan Sansthan
+Access to RORI, Mehrangarh Archives, Rupayan Sansthan

 -

-Research field trips in and around Jodhpur
+Field trips in and around Jodhpur

 Why you'll love it